How to Create the Best Order Confirmation Email

 While most only view confirmation emails as part of the after-sales process, it can increase your revenue as part of your marketing strategies.
 Aside from providing all the details from a recent purchase, order confirmation orders are a great avenue to upsell and cross-sell to your customers.
 You can upsell or cross-sell to your existing customers by offering relevant products or services to their recent purchases.

 Including your social media buttons on your order confirmation email is a great way to drive people to your social media accounts.
 You can ask them to follow you, like your page, or even share their recent buy.
 It can improve your followers’ count and allow you to stay connected with your customers.

-It means that you will stay on top of their minds, and your social media contents can always spark their interest, making them a suitable audience for your re marketing campaigns.
+It means that you will stay on top of their minds, and your social media contents can always spark their interest, making them a suitable audience for your re-marketing campaigns.

 5. Recapture Abandoned Carts

-Though your customers have already checked out and completed a transaction with you, chances are they still something left in their shopping carts.
+Though your customers have already checked out and completed a transaction with you, chances are they still have something left in their shopping carts.
 A confirmation email is a great way to recapture your audience’s attention and remind them of their abandoned carts.
 You can even give them discounts or coupons to make sure they finish their orders.

 6. Improve Sales Through Post-Order Discounts

 Customers who are usually price-conscious will not miss out on a good steal even if they just made a recent purchase.
 Offering post-order discounts can be an effective remarketing tactic.
 In your order confirmation email, you can include a discount coupon that they can use on their next purchase.
 To make it more effective and to encourage your customers more, set a timeframe for your voucher.